nschlia/ffmpegfs/INSTALL.md

 * asciidoc (or at least asciidoc-base to save disk space)
 * w3m

-For those who are lazy like me, simply copy and issue this command to get all prerequisites:
+For those who are lazy like me, simply copy and issue this command to get all the prerequisites:

     apt-get install gcc g++ make pkg-config autoconf asciidoc-base w3m libchromaprint-dev bc doxygen graphviz